How to Add Motion Blur in DaVinci Resolve (Read This First!)

 Simulate Motion Blur Effects in DaVinci Resolve

-There are certain effects like “Radial Blur”, “Zoom Blur” that simulate the look of motion blur.
+There are certain effects like “Radial Blur”, and “Zoom Blur” that simulate the look of motion blur.

 All you have to do is, drag and drop these blur effects onto the clip in the timeline.